African Journey: A Search for the Roots of the Blues: Album Information: An Introduction and Notes to the Songs

-The back cover of the album entitled: An Introduction and Notes to the Songs explains why he chose the area of West Africa for his research and how he drew connections between West African music and the American delta blues.
+The back cover of the album entitled: An Introduction and Notes to the Songs explains why Charters chose the area of West Africa for his research, as well as how he originally drew connections between West African music and the American delta blues.

-He explains that up the point the project was undertaken records of African slave heritage were insufficient and provided little evidence as to where and individual slave or family was from.
-This coupled with the fact that the slaves themselves came from cultures without written languages and without a clear idea of larger geographic areas, made it almost impossible to trace individual slave's roots.
-He then explains that the current research of his time has allowed historians to understand which tribes and peoples came from what areas and what music, language, and culture they brought.
-With this research he was able to draw the initial connection between the blues and traditional African music.
+Charters explains that, previously, one of the difficulties of understanding the history of the peoples of the slave trade was that records of African slave heritage were insufficient for historical context, as they provided little evidence as to where an individual slave or family was from.
+This, coupled with the fact that the slaves themselves came from cultures without written languages and without a clear idea of larger geographic areas, made it almost impossible to trace individual slave's roots.
+Charters then explains that the current research of his time has allowed historians to understand which tribes and peoples came from what areas and what music, language, and culture they brought with them.
+With this research, he was able to draw the initial connection between the blues genre and traditional African music.

-He then begins to distinguish between the first slaves arriving from Senegal, The Gambia and Guinea, and the later slaves coming from Ghana, Nigeria, and the Cameroons.
+He then begins to distinguish between the first slaves arriving from Senegal, The Gambia ,and Guinea, and the later slaves coming from Ghana, Nigeria, and the Cameroons.
 The first group had established a distinctive Afro-American culture as they came to the colonies in groups and built the plantations.
-The second group was dispersed throughout the already formed plantations and they adapted to the established culture they found in America.
-From this he draws the conclusion that Afro-American music could be traced back to the area between the Senegal River and southern Guinea.
+The second group was dispersed throughout the already formed plantations and adapted to this established culture.
+From this, he draws the conclusion that Afro-American music could be traced specifically back to the area of Africa between the Senegal River and southern Guinea.

-Then he discusses the distribution of individual tribes in the colonies.
-Because the Europeans generally didn't actually capture the slaves, who was shipped to the colonies was in the hands of the African rulers.
-At the time of the slave trades, West Africa was in constant internal struggle so it was the losers of the wars that were enslaved.
-Thus, tribes of fierce warriors were hardly ever found in America.
+Charters then discusses the distribution of individual tribes in the colonies.
+During the slave trade, the region of West Africa was in a constant internal struggle, which lead to large amount of wars.
+The losers of these wars were captured by the opposing tribe and sold to Europeans, unwilling entering them into the slave trade.
+Consequently, this meant that members of fierce warrior tribes hardly ever made their way to America.

 Two tribes that were often found in slave colonies were the Wollofs and the Mandingoes.
 The end of the introduction draws the connection between these tribes and the blues of America.
-These areas contained music with stringed instruments and there was also a strong tradition of the singer/historian, or griot, whose role in the society closely paralleled that of the bluesman.
+The cultural music of these tribes often includes stringed instruments and a singer/historian, or griot, whose role in the music closely parallels that of the bluesman.